1. Agriculture uses way more water than cities, but not necessarily 80 percent.

-A new law passed last year requires better planning.
+A law passed in 2014 requires better planning.
 But that planning is complex.

-The planning process is unlikely to be completed in time to limit the impacts of this drought's groundwater overdrafts.
+The planning process is unlikely to be completed in time to limit the impacts of the most recent drought's groundwater overdrafts.

 5. Prices for farm water can vary widely.